omaiss/DevOps-Course2024/README.md

 👉 <a id="tooling-guide" href="#">Coming Soon</a>

 ## 📘 DevOps Blog Summaries
 Welcome to my DevOps learning repository!
-Below, you'll find summaries of two insightful blogs that delve into cutting-edge containerization and traffic management tools: **Podman** and **Kubernetes Ingress**.
+Below are summaries of two insightful blogs that delve into cutting-edge containerization and traffic management tools: **Podman** and **Kubernetes Ingress**.

 ## Reach Out
 For questions or suggestions, reach out here: